-Jill DeGroot is a Chicago-based multipotentialite and master of some.
+Jill DeGroot is a Chicago-based writer, producer, musician, and journalist..
 Her work takes the shape of audio journalism, documentary, writing, performance, improvisation, text/graphic scores, education, and other.

 Jill is the founder of Noise Bias, an amorphous new music ensemble of women who are dedicated to performing work by women.
 Her work with the collective focuses on curating new music performances that directly confront and challenge the gender disparity in the Chicago contemporary music scene.
 As the Artistic Director and Editor of Cacophony Magazine, Jill curates a platform for diverse voices of sound makers, composers, and performers to engage with Chicago's contemporary arts and culture.

 She has performed in the 2016 Chicago Ear Taxi Festival, the 2017 International Women's Day Concert at Chicago's Symphony Center, and the Power in Sound: The Music of Galina Ustvolskaya Festival.

 In 2017 Jill received the Louis Crosby Memorial Endowment Scholarship for the International Contemporary Ensemble's ARC Ensemble program at Banff Centre for Arts and Creativity.
 She has performed in world premieres including Drew Baker's "Nox" (2016), Kelley Sheehan's "Tech Bite" (2017), Imani Uzuri's "Sustenance" (2018), and Ryan Packard's "alone/together" (2018).